 Put plans put in place to ensure suppliers (including that IT, broadband and mobile phone) are paid on time.

 If applicable, identify staff who have company credit cards to ensure that emergency purchases can be authorised.

 Consider the likely impact on cashflow of a local lockdown and conduct scenario planning for a closedown of one month or two months.
 This could include:

 - preparing draft cashflow forecasts

-- projecting potential loss of income by looking at the practice areas which are likely to be adversely affected by a local closedown
+- projecting potential loss of income by looking at the practice areas that are likely to be adversely affected by a local closedown

-- identifying whether savings can be made in the short to medium term on expenditure and if anything could be deferred until post-lockdown
+- identifying whether savings can be made in the short-to-medium term on expenditure and if anything could be deferred until after lockdown

 Make sure that all staff can access a secure common communication platform (such as a video conferencing system or a WhatsApp chat group).